 If qualifying gains and previous gains you’ve already claimed on Business Asset Disposal Relief exceed the lifetime limit we’ve already discussed, the excess claim for disposal will be taxed at a normal rate of Capital Gains Tax.
 This calculation will be made at the time your gains accrue.

-Essentially, this means that if you work out the gains of your qualifying assets, add them all together and then deduct your tax-free allowance, you’ll only have to pay 10% tax on everything that’s leftover.
+In the current 2024-25 tax year, this means that if you work out the gains of your qualifying assets, add them all together and then deduct your tax-free allowance, you’ll only have to pay 10% tax on everything that’s left over.

 There is no limit on the number of times you can claim tax relief under the scheme for assets you sell or dispose of.
 The only way in which you’re limited is the amount you can claim over your lifetime.